MrFogg866/project-1/README.md

 ### Technologies Used

-- HTML5 (markup language) was used for structuring and presenting content of the website.
+- [HTML5](https://en.wikipedia.org/wiki/HTML5) (markup language) was used for structuring and presenting content of the website.

-- CSS3 (Cascading Style Sheets) was used to provide the style to the content written in a HTML.
+- [CSS3](https://en.wikipedia.org/wiki/CSS) (Cascading Style Sheets) was used to provide the style to the content written in a HTML.

-- Balsamiq was used to create wireframes of the website (desktop and mobile version).
+- [Balsamic](https://balsamiq.com/) was used to create wireframes of the website (desktop and mobile version).

-- Google Fonts was used to import font-family "Lato" and "Oswald" into style,css file and which was used throughout the pages of the website.
+- [Google Fonts](https://fonts.google.com/) was used to import font-family "Lato" and "Oswald" into style,css file and which was used throughout the pages of the website.

-- Font Awesome was used to import icons to the sites.
+- [Font Awesome](https://fontawesome.com/) was used to import icons to the sites.

-- Chrome developer tools was used to debug and test the source code using HTML5 as well as to test site responsiveness.
+- [Chrome developer tools](https://www.google.com/intl/en_uk/chrome/) was used to debug and test the source code using HTML5 as well as to test site responsiveness.

-- Github was used to create the repository and to store the project's code after pushed from Git.
+-  [Github](https://github.com/) was used to create the repository and to store the project's code after pushed from Git.

-- Gitpod was used as the Code Editor for the site
+- [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site.

-- W3C Markup and Jigsaw validation tools were used to validate the HTML code and CSS style used in the proejct.
+- [W3C Markup  ](https://validator.w3.org/) tools were used to validate the HTML code used in the proejct.

+- [Jigsaw](https://jigsaw.w3.org/) tools were used to validate the CSS  code used to style the proejct.

-- Ami was used to develop a Mockup screenshot generator
+-  [Ami](http://ami.responsivedesign.is/) was used to develop a Mockup screenshot generator.

 ### Deployment:

 1. The site was deployed to GitHub pages.
 The steps to deploy are as follows: